vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/print-to-pdf/index.md

 }
 ```

-The disqus section also needs hidden in printing:
+The Disqus section also needs to be hidden in printing:

 ```css
 @media print {